uccser/cs-unplugged/csunplugged/topics/content/en/image-representation/unit-plan/lessons/colour-by-numbers.md

 # Teaching observations

 Megapixel means one million pixels.
-Students may have heard the term "megapixels" used before because cameras are often described as being a certain number of megapixels, for example a phone with a 12-megapixel camera.
+Students may have heard the term "megapixels" used before because cameras are often described as being a certain number of megapixels, for example a phone might have a *12-megapixel* camera.
 This describes the resolution of the photos a camera can take.
 A 12-mega pixel camera can produce an image with 12 million pixels in it.

 Television screens are also made up of pixels.